robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 ## Related articles

-All the following articles show a quick way to read them in the most common European languages such as English, Italian, German, French and Spanish but every other laguage supported by Google Translation is also avaialble.
+All the following articles show a quick way to read them in the most common European languages such as English, Italian, German, French and Spanish but every other language supported by Google Translation is also available.

 * [Dietro a quel nome c'è un modo](298-dietro-a-quel-nome-c-e-un-mondo.md#?target=_blank) (2025-01-07)